jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017/06/2017-06-28-lest-i-become-dogmatic-on-using-tdd.md

 ## tldr;

-I still believe that TDD can save us from lots of troubles. :smile: But being dogmatic about it _might_ bring more troubles; more resistance.
+I still believe that TDD can save us from lots of troubles. :smile: But being dogmatic about it _might_ bring more troubles; more resistance...